What's a service like?

 The Lutheran Church is one that is steeped in tradition.
-We worship in similar fashion as Christians in the ancient church.
+We worship in a similar fashion as Christians in the ancient church.
 We follow what is called the "Liturgy", which is an order of service that allows the congregation to speak, pray and sing together.

 At First Lutheran, we are a family oriented congregation.
 All people are welcome, and if you are new to our way of worship, feel free to ask the pastor or anyone else for assistance.
 We are here to worship together.

 No concerts here.
 Our music spans many centuries.
 We sing some of the same hymns that our ancestors sang.
 This, along with the liturgy, connects us with them in an especially unique way.
-While we do use some modern music and hymnody, our focus is not on the music, but on how the hymns that teach the faith.
+While we do use some modern music and hymnody, our focus is not on the music, but on how the hymns teach the faith.

 We are a 'come as you are' kind of church.
 We simply ask for modest dress that demonstrates your attitude and respect for God.

 Leave them at home!
 Just kidding.
 Children are very much welcome.
 We have Sunday School where they can take part, as well as children's sermons during the worship service.
 Will your kids cry, fuss, or make noise during the service?
 Yup.
 We expect that.
-We also have a nursery and an area where you can take them if it becomes to much for them (or you).
+We also have a nursery and an area where you can take them if it becomes too much for them (or you).

 First Lutheran Church is a member church of The Lutheran Church - Missouri Synod.
 As such, we practice the ancient and widespread custom of closed communion.
 This is to say, that we welcome all people to hear the Gospel proclaimed and to participate in worship, but Communion is reserved for those who share in our confession of faith.

 We believe that a person must be instructed on what we believe, teach and confess concerning Communion before being admitted to share in this glorious meal.
 Therefore, we ask those outside of The Lutheran Church - Missouri Synod (LCMS) and her sister denominations, to refrain from participating in Communion.